HumanAssisted/OAICLI/README.md

 _(pronounced Oakley (IPA oʊk.li), like the sunglasses)_
 ---

-OAICLI is designed to help developers test, create, and use assistants, which were launched on OpenAI Dev Day, November 2023.
+OAICLI is designed to help developers create and use assistants, which were launched on OpenAI Dev Day, November 2023.

-Threads, messages, and message runs are abstracted, so make the user experience more seamless.
-If runs reach a time limit, they will be canceled.
+Threads, messages, and thread runs are abstracted, to make the user experience of creating and chatting with agents simpler.

 Use at your own risk.
 I built this for myself, but feel free to open issues and PRs.
+If runs reach a time limit, they will be canceled.

 If you want a complete implementation of what Assistants are capable of, you can use the friendly [OpenAI playground](https://platform.openai.com/playground).

 ## installation